aqsaamjad05/SteamPester/README.md

 - each time the script runs, it increments the day count and posts a comment like:

   ```
-  day X of asking sirnyges to hop on val :steambored: - commentBot <3
+  day X of asking sirnyges to hop on val :steambored: - SteamPester <3
   ```

 - the comment section and post button are located using XPath and CSS selectors.